SumoLogic/sumologic-documentation/docs/cloud-siem/cse-ingestion/symantec-proxy-secure-gateway-blue-coat-proxy.md

 ## Step 1: Configure collection

 In this step, you configure a Syslog Source to collect ProxySG log messages.
 You can configure the source on an existing Installed Collector or create a new collector.
-If you’re going to use an existing collector, jump to [Configure a Syslog Source](./Symantec_Proxy_Secure_Gateway_(Blue_Coat_Proxy).md "Symantec Proxy Secure Gateway (Blue Coat Proxy)") below.
-Otherwise, create a new collector as described in [Configure an Installed Collector](./Symantec_Proxy_Secure_Gateway_(Blue_Coat_Proxy).md "Symantec Proxy Secure Gateway (Blue Coat Proxy)") below, and then create the Syslog Source on the collector.
+If you’re going to use an existing collector, jump to [Configure a Syslog Source](#configure-a-syslog-source) below.
+Otherwise, create a new collector as described in [Configure an Installed Collector](#configure-an-installed-collector) below, and then create the Syslog Source on the collector.

 ### Configure an Installed Collector